 If you haven’t already, calling Quitline 13 7848 to help you plan and manage the long-term aspects of quitting.
 Are you finding that certain experiences trigger a craving?
 Perhaps you want to discuss how your progress is going.
 A dedicated Quitline counsellor is available to support you when you need it.

 Speak to family and friends

 Quitting smoking is an ongoing challenge, and sometimes family and friends might not immediately understand what it’s like for you.
 By sitting down and talking about anything that you’re finding difficult, or how they can help you, you’re giving yourself the best chance of success.
 For example, if a friend or family member smokes, you might want to ask them to respect your quitting attempt and to not smoke around you.

 Ask your GP or pharmacist

-If you would like pharmacological support, like trying nicotine replacement therapy (NRT) or Champix to help manage cravings, your GP or pharmacist can help.
+If you would like pharmacological support, like trying nicotine replacement therapy (NRT) or a quitting medication to help manage cravings, your GP or pharmacist can help.
 Speak to them about what you’re finding difficult and they’ll be able to discuss your options with you.
-If you like, you can opt for your Quitline counsellor to chat to your GP or pharmacist.

 Find a quitting buddy